mongodb/leafygreen-ui/packages/table/UPGRADE.md

 To implement a virtual table, use the `useLeafyGreenVirtualTable` hook.
 This hook extends the functionality of `useLeafyGreenTable`.

+We have upgraded to the latest version of TanStack's `react-virtual` package.
+As a result, some properties and instances returned from `useLeafyGreenVirtualTable` may differ slightly from those returned by `useLeafyGreenTable` in versions 11 and 12.
+For a complete list of properties and methods, refer to TanStack's [documentation](https://tanstack.com/virtual/v3/docs/api/virtualizer#virtualizer-instance).

 **Before**:

 You map through virtrual rows with `table.virtualRows` and get the corresponding row with `rows[virtualRow.index]`